DWashington3/Daily_Practice/README.md

  ### April 13th

  I'm eager to start manipulating data with JavaScript so I think I will start on that today.
  - well, i forgot what the .map() did so i'm going to play with that and looping through data to get started.
+I am using my google chrome browser console.

+ ///<inser4.13.22.map here>

+ The num parameter that goes inside function can be named anything.
+That's simply an arbitrary name for the parameter.

 </p>
 </details>